eetuleppala/eetuleppala.github.io/projects/BookOfAshes.md

 <a href="https://drive.google.com/file/d/1pNbVPoUSmdgoKceq_aCguCl8c_r7vAZ0/view?usp=drive_link" target="_blank">Download demo for Windows or Mac →</a></div>

 ## Contributions
-During the 9 months I've been developing this game as a solo-project I have at least:
+During the 9 months I've been developing this game as a solo-project I have among other things:

 - Formulated and maintained design vision to steer design and development decisions
 - Balanced gameplay elements in accordance with the wanted experience